elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 * When present, [`ssl_keystore_password`](plugins-filters-elastic_integration.md#plugins-filters-elastic_integration-ssl_keystore_password) is also required.
 * Cannot be combined with configurations that disable SSL

-A path to a JKS- or PKCS12-formatted keystore with which to identify this plugin to {{es}}.
+A path to a JKS- or PKCS12-formatted keystore with which to identify this plugin to Elasticsearch.

 ### `ssl_key_passphrase` [plugins-filters-elastic_integration-ssl_key_passphrase]